qubole/kinesis-sql/README.md

 | kinesis.executor.aggregationEnabled | true | Specify if records should be aggregated before sending them to Kinesis |

 ## Roadmap
-*  Above library has been developed and tested against Spark 2.2.x.
-We need to migrate to DataSource V2 APIs released in Spark 2.3.0
+*  We need to migrate to DataSource V2 APIs introduced in Spark 2.3.0 once it is stable

 ## Acknowledgement